 The decoration extends over the whole surface through a series of horizontal bands.
-The figures are drawn in great detail and most are identified by inscriptions; there are also signatures of authors, namely, those of the pottery painter Ergotimos and the ceramist Kleitias.
+The figures are drawn in great detail and most are identified by inscriptions; there are also signatures of authors, namely, those of the pottery painter Kleitias and the ceramist Ergotimos.

 Figures are painted in black on a red background, and the interior details were produced with thin incised lines.
 In total there are seven narrative sections, each pertaining to a particular myth.
 The common thread between the episodes is the story of Achilles, the hero par excellence.
 The main scene is located along the central section and occupies the vessel’s entire circumference.